chaitanya-nagdev/learn-rust/ownership/ownership.md

   Thus 2 part (Data,Content)

-- When S1=S2 , we copy data thus pointer,capacity,length not actual content, now main issue is When S1,S2 goes out of scope it free up memory twice which needs to memory corruption & leads to security vulnerabilities So what Rust does is __Makes S1 as invalid & thus does not free memory twice__ , if you try to use it then it will throw compile time error.
+- When S1=S2 , we copy data thus pointer,capacity,length not actual content, now main issue is When S1,S2 goes out of scope it free up memory twice which leads to memory corruption & leads to security vulnerabilities So what Rust does is __Makes S1 as invalid & thus does not free memory twice__ , if you try to use it then it will throw compile time error.
 So basically 'it moves the data from S1 to S2' in other programming we have shallow & deep copy but as we are making
   S1 invalid, we say moved & there it implies __rust never automatically creates "deep" copy__ & this whole things solves double freeing